tangsiwei0831/Web-BootCamp-Snippets/README.md

 MySQL: - more mature, table structure, require a schema, great with relationsbhips. scale vertically

 MongoDB - shiny and new, document structure, more flexible to change, not great with complex relationships, horizontally scalable

+# RESTful API
+PUT:  update database by send an entire entry to replace the previous one, must send the whole JSON

+PATCH: send piece of data needs to be updated